sakib-75/Automation-Practice/README.md

 # Automation-Practice
 Sample (automationpractice.com) website automation project with selenium java

-## This project cover following scenario:
+## This project covers the following scenario:

 1. Go to the URl: http://automationpractice.com/index.php
 2. Create two new accounts